A Terrifying DayAll I wanted was to go a little higher and see a little more.

 So it was for me, and that urge has rewarded me numerous times and given me more joy and inspiration than has any planned climb or outing, but it has occasionally led to fear and danger, too, as it did this day.

 Most SP members have at least one thunderstorm story, a frightening tale of a close call resulting either from our own bad judgment or our own bad luck.
-I have two such tales.
-Both involved bad judgment and bad luck, but someone or something smiled on me and sprinkled a little good luck over me, too.
+I have a handful of such tales.
+They involved bad judgment and bad luck, but someone or something smiled on me and sprinkled a little good luck over me, too.

-The second tale involves only myself, but the first one, this one, involves my wife and the danger I unintentionally but foolishly placed her in.
+The second tale involves only myself, but the first one, this one, involves my wife and the danger into which I unintentionally but foolishly placed her.
 It is a story about selfishness, guilt, and shame as well.
 In the end, though, it is about gratitude and relief.